arandhawa/m4300-project/README.md

 ## Overview

+The Goal of the project is to determine an optimal weighting of stocks in a long-only portfolio, given some historical data for those stocks.

+## Data Retrieval

-getstock.cc downloads .csv files from
-Quandl and saves them to a local filesystem database
+`getstock.cc` downloads .csv files containing historical price data from Quandl and saves them to the filesystem.

-You will need a Quandl API key to use getstock.
+You will need a Quandl API key to do this.
+Place your API key in a file named `apikey` in this directory.

-main.cc performs optimization and modeling

-They are intended to be used together; the output of getstock can be piped directly to main.
+the programs `getstock.cc` and `main.cc` are intended to be used together; the output of getstock can be piped directly to main.
 They can also be used separately.

+## Using

 Compile both programs with: